Lightning Network

 Opening and closing channels contributes to the security budget

-Lightning does not directly contribute to Bitcoin’s security budget, but users do pay onchain transaction fees to miners when they open, and close, Lightning channels. .
+Lightning does not directly contribute to bitcoin’s security budget, but users do pay onchain transaction fees to miners when opening and closing LN channels.

 Withdrawals